IMERSS/r-scrollytelling-template/README.md

 ![GitHub Pages configuration](img/gh-pages.png)

 You can find our what URL your markup will be published at by looking in the [docs](docs) directory of your own repository.
 For example, the [docs/R-Markdown-Background-Rewoven.html](docs/R-Markdown-Background-Rewoven.html) file is published at [https://imerss.github.io/r-scrollytelling-template/R-Markdown-Background-Rewoven.html](https://imerss.github.io/r-scrollytelling-template/R-Markdown-Background-Rewoven.html).

+The overall URL of your documents published in GitHub pages will start with `https://<your-account>.github.io/<your-repository>`.

 ## Get involved